K4PT41N/nandgame_solutions/Solutions/Assembler/assembly_language.md

 # Assembly Language
-In this level we just implement the Assembly language by connecting 16-bit instructions to symbol instructions.
+In this level, we simply implement the Assembly language by connecting 16-bit instructions to symbolic instructions.
 We create syntax and assign meaning using instruction bit flags.

 <img src="Assembly-Language.png" alt="Assembly Language" width="928"/>